Plantation shutters are a most-wanted choice for interior shutters in Baltimore. These wood or faux wood window treatments mount on your window frame.

 - Faded shutters as a result of sun rays or temperature differences.

-At Louver Shop of Baltimore, we custom-build our shutters in the U.S. for your house.
+At Louver Shop of Maryland, we custom-build our shutters in the U.S. for your house.

 We ensure that every shutter piece undergoes a strict quality review before shipping the shutters to your residence for installation.